Virginia Barratt

-She has contributed to, among others, Banquet Press, Overland, TEXT - a biannual electronic refereed journal, Writing from Below, Spheres Journal for Digital Cultures with Francesca da Rimini (aka doll yoko), Cordite, Plinth Journal', Artlink Journal', AXON Journal in collaboration with Quinn Eades, and Offshoot: Contemporary Lifewriting Methodologies and Practice in Australasia.
-Her most recent works have been performed in Adelaide, Brisbane, Melbourne, Byron Bay, Sydney, Helsingør, San Francisco, Toronto, London, Performing Arts Forum (PAF) and the Sorbonne in France, Humboldt University and Kunsthaus KuLe in Berlin.
+They have contributed to, among others, Banquet Press, Overland, TEXT - a biannual electronic refereed journal, Writing from Below, Spheres Journal for Digital Cultures with Francesca da Rimini (aka doll yoko), Cordite, Plinth Journal', Artlink Journal', AXON Journal in collaboration with Quinn Eades, and Offshoot: Contemporary Lifewriting Methodologies and Practice in Australasia.
+Their most recent works have been performed in Adelaide, Brisbane, Melbourne, Byron Bay, Sydney, Helsingør, San Francisco, Toronto, London, Performing Arts Forum (PAF) and the Sorbonne in France, Humboldt University and Kunsthaus KuLe in Berlin.
 Barratt privileges co-creation as a productive and resistant modality.
-She collaborates in an ongoing capacity with Francesca da Rimini as In Her Interior.
+They collaborate in an ongoing capacity with Francesca da Rimini as In Her Interior.